Future Views Magazine

 "Surveys have shown that cigarette smoking in cities makes a noticeable contribution to air quality.
 If thousands of tiny cigarettes can make a difference, just think what thousands of filters could do.
 There could be one on every lamppost.
-Each time a new lamppost is put up, it is fitted with a filter and within a few years every lamppost would have one."
+Each time a lamppost is replaced, the new one is fitted with a filter.
+Within a few years every lamppost would be a ‘Pollution Solution’."

 "Self cleaning, no moving parts?"
 I chuckled, sceptical.
 Euan nodded, he was serious.

 Euan shrugged as if to say 'take it or leave it.'